 Adjacent to the lower end of the Erewash Canal lies Fletchers Pond - a local carp mecca controlled by LEVAS for many years.
 Although the lake holds a wide range of species, most anglers fishing here seek the big carp (several fish over 30-00 in weight, and several more in excess of 20-00).
 LEVAS only stocks this lake with mature carp to maintain sport levels (the plan being to move fish on from Grange Pond appropriately - as they reach the 20-00 size).
-Fishing at Fletchers in members only and then only those additionally purchasing an annual Fletchers' Permit.
-Details on this site under "JOIN"and "Fees".
+Fishing at Fletchers is open to members only as long as the Fishery Rules are adherred to.

 Grange Pond is a beautiful lake in Long Eaton around which are 30 permanent pegs.
 A Members Only water (aimed at the "pleasure angler" of all ages) it is accessed by key and has a reasonably secure car park.
 There is disabled access to some pegs and, with a footpath around the lake, reasonable access to all pegs.
 This lake is stocked with carp (to 20-00), tench (to 7-00), pike (20-00), bream (to 4-00), roach, perch and chub.
 Although accessed through a housing estate you feel "out in the country" in the pleasant surroundings, lush bankside vegitation, and plentiful wildlife.